The Phases of the Menstrual CycleJan 31, 2022

 - Increase muscles mass

 Hormones are like a team sport where each one has a role to play and each hormone will affect the outcome of each cycle.
 The goal of each menstrual cycle is ovulation, even if conception is not your goal.
 But yet, ovulation can be the most difficult task of the menstrual cycle to achieve.
 While estrogen, progesterone, testosterone, FSH, and LH are the main stars of the menstrual cycle, they can also be impacted by other hormones.
-Cortisol, thyroid hormones, and insulin, in particular, can greatly influence the sex hormones and ovulation.
+Cortisol, thyroid hormones, and insulin, in particular, can greatly influence sex hormones and ovulation.
 The endocrine system is a finely orchestrated system that works together on a negative feedback loop.

 The Phases of the Menstrual Cycle

 The menstrual cycle can be broken down into 4 phases -menstruation, follicular, ovulatory, and luteal.
 Throughout the 4 phases of your cycle, the hormones mentioned above gently rise and fall at various times of your cycle.
 As I share more about the different phases, I'll be basing the information on a 28-day cycle.
 28 days is the average length of the entire menstrual cycle encompassing these 4 phases.
 While 28 is average, anything between 25 and 36 days can be considered normal.
 What I want you to keep in mind and note is if you've had shifts away from what is NORMAL FOR YOU.
-For example, let's say you have always been a 30-day cycle type of gal and suddenly your cycles are trending towards 26 days.
+For example, let's say you have always been a 30-day cycle type of gal and suddenly your cycles are trending toward 26 days.
 Or you've been like clockwork every 27 days and suddenly you're consistently having 40-day cycles.
 We want to start investigating why your cycles have shifted.
 If your cycles tend to trend towards the 40-60+ length, that is something that needs to be explored as well.
 When referring to your menstrual cycle length, Day 1 is the very first day that you have menstrual flow.
 This not spotting prior to your period but actual flow.
 To calculate the actual overall length of your cycle start with Day 1 of menstrual flow all the way through the 4 phases until the day before you bleed again.
 So let’s dive into these phases a bit more and what’s actually happening to the hormones.

 Menstruation - Days 1-6